5 Ways to Test Your Stomach Acid Levels:

 It is best to do this test 2–3 times in order to make sure you aren’t getting a false positive.
 There are 3 main reasons for someone getting a possible false positive.

 - Didn’t Consume Enough Protein: Low protein meals don’t need much HCL and therefore the supplement can cause too much of an increase.
-Be sure it is as close to 6oz of meat as possible.
+Be sure it is as close to 6 ounces of meat as possible.

 - Have Esophageal Sphincter Dysfunction: For some individuals, they may have a hiatal hernia or poor contractile activity of the esophogeal sphincter that can cause an increase in indigestion like symptoms.
 It is always good to get a medical exam to rule these things out before doing the test if possible.

-If you get 3 positive tests in 3 separate meals than begin using the HCL supplement with the protocol I describe in detail in this article along with the 10 ways to improve your stomach acid levels naturally.
+If you get 3 positive tests in 3 separate meals, then begin using the HCL supplement with the protocol I describe in detail in this article along with the 10 ways to improve your stomach acid levels naturally.